-Knead & shape
+- Knead & shape

-Grade separation (into as many as 10 grades)
+- Grade separation (into as many as 10 grades)

 Steps in making shu pu’er:

-First go through a similar process as making sheng pu’er, followed by the piling process where crude teas are piled in a warm and humid controlled environment.
+First, it goes through a similar process as making sheng pu’er, followed by the piling process where crude teas are piled in a warm and humid controlled environment.
 Clean water is evenly sprayed onto the tea leaves.
 Then the tea leaves will be covered by a cloth to undergo a slow microbial fermentation process in a damp and warm environment.

 The fermentation process usually takes about 40 days.
 In between, the piles need to be plowed and re-piled for 4-5 times, ensuring the teas are evenly fermented and not burnt due to overheat.
 When fermentation is complete, the teas are air-dried or dried at a temperature-controlled setting.
 Then the teas are separated by grades and blended into commercialized products.